Coarsening dynamics of chemotactic aggregates: Mass-competition instability

 The rate $\sigma^-_\mathrm{D}$ agrees with the QSS result obtained in Ref.~\cite{Weyer.etalinpreparation}.
 As discussed therein, this rate describes the redistribution of mass through the peak to enable its movement.
 The mathematical derivation performed above provides an explicit definition of the interface or peak (half-)width $\Tilde{\ell}_\mathrm{int}$, Eq.~\eqref{eq:int-width-2}, that determines the effective (half-)length over which mass has to be transported to move the peak and is an undetermined quantity in the QSS derivation of Ref.~\cite{Weyer.etalinpreparation}.

-One finds ${\sigma^-\to\sigma^-_\mathrm{D}}$ in the limit of quick local relaxation (fast local reactions ${\langle \Tilde{f}_\eta\rangle_{\mathrm{int}}\to\infty}$) or when redistribution is slow (chemotaxis strength ${T\to 0}$).
+One finds ${\sigma^-\to\sigma^-_\mathrm{D}}$ in the limit of quick local relaxation (fast local reactions ${\langle \partial_\eta \tilde{f}\rangle_{\mathrm{int}}\to\infty}$) or when redistribution is slow (chemotaxis strength ${T\to 0}$).
 However, in the full coalescence rate $\sigma^-$, the reaction-limited timescale adds to the timescale of mass redistribution.
-Depending on the finite, average reaction rate $\langle \Tilde{f}_\eta\rangle_{\mathrm{int}}$, the rate $\sigma^-_\mathrm{R}$ describes the rate of locally (reactively) adapting the chemoattractant density to the peak shift.
-This interpretation becomes evident by taking the limit of fast chemotaxis ${T \chi_\rho|_0 \Delta\rho/\tilde \ell_\mathrm{int}\to \infty}$ which allows for the instantaneous redistribution of cells (mass) through the peak (${\sigma^-_\mathrm{D}\to\infty}$).
+Depending on the finite, average reaction rate $\langle \partial_\eta \tilde{f}\rangle_{\mathrm{int}}$, the rate $\sigma^-_\mathrm{R}$ describes the rate of locally (reactively) adapting the chemoattractant density to the peak shift.
+This interpretation becomes evident by taking the limit of fast chemotaxis ${T \chi_\rho^0 \Delta\rho/\tilde \ell_\mathrm{int}\to \infty}$ which allows for the instantaneous redistribution of cells (mass) through the peak (${\sigma^-_\mathrm{D}\to\infty}$).
 In this limit of instantaneous redistribution of the cell density $\rho$, the chemoattractant dynamics must be rate-limiting.
 In this regime, one finds ${\sigma^-\to\sigma^-_\mathrm{R}}$.
-Thus, the decomposition of the overall coalescence rate Eq.~\eqref{eq:comp-rate-timescale-addition} shows that the coalescence process is composed of the two processes of mass redistribution and local reactive chemoattractant production and degradation, which are both associated with their own timescale $1/\sigma^-_\mathrm{D,R}$.
+The full coalescence process contains both processes: The chemoattractant density (mass-redistribution potential) must adapt on both sides of the peak to the changed plateau lengths, which then creates the gradient that redistributes cells from one side of the peak to the other.
+Thus, one expects the full timescale of coalescence $1/\sigma^-$ to be the sum of the reactive timescale of the regional relaxation $1/\sigma^-_\mathrm{R}$ plus the timescale of the subsequent redistribution of the cells $1/\sigma^-_\mathrm{D}$.
+Our singular-perturbation result for the overall cealescence rate Eq.~\eqref{eq:coal-rate-timescale-addition} verifies this reasoning.
 A detailed discussion of the interplay of the redistribution and reaction processes is given in Ref.~\cite{Weyer.etal2023} in the context of mass-conserving reaction--diffusion systems.

 Taken together, the above singular perturbation calculation gives the rate of the coalescence mode of the mass-competition instability.
 This rate depends on the changes $\partial_M^-\etaStat$ of the stationary mass-redistribution potential in the pattern plateaus left and right of the peak that are induced by the peak shift.
 In the diffusion-limited regime, the rate follows from calculating the rate of mass transport from the resulting gradient in $\eta$.
 In the reaction-limited regime, the rate is set by how strongly the shift $\partial_M^-\etaStat$ changes chemoattractant production and degradation in the interface regions.
 The overall timescale of mass competition follows from adding the timescales of both subprocesses.
 We have expressed the rate using averages over the stationary peak profile, which can be interpreted as the coarse-grained properties of the aggregates relevant to their dynamics.
 These properties can be calculated for specific mathematical models by determining the specific stationary peak profiles.
 As an example, we calculate the coalescence rate explicitly for the mKS model in Sec.~\ref{sec:mKS}.